-Shareholder Return Performance Graph
+Stockholder Return Performance Graph

-Set forth below is a line graph comparing the percentage change in the cumulative total shareholder return on the Company's Common Stock, based on the market price of the Company's Common Stock with the total return of companies included within the Standard & Poor's 500 Composite Index and a peer group of companies engaged in the valve, pump and fluid control industry for the period commencing October 19, 1999 (the date on which the Company's Stock started trading) and ended December 31, 2000.
+Set forth below is a line graph comparing the percentage change in the cumulative total stockholder return on the Company's Common Stock, based on the market price of the Company's Common Stock with the total return of companies included within the Standard & Poor's 500 Composite Index and a peer group of companies engaged in the valve, pump and fluid control industry for the period commencing October 19, 1999 (the date on which the Company's Common Stock started trading) and ended December 31, 2001.
 The calculation of total cumulative return assumes a \$100 investment in the Company's Common Stock, the Standard & Poor's 500 Composite Index and the peer group on October 19, 1999, the first date trading in the Company's Common Stock commenced following the pro-rata distribution of all of the Company's Common Stock to the Watts stockholders, and the reinvestment of all dividends.
+The historical information set forth below is not necessarily indicative of future performance.

-[GRAPH APPEARS HERE]
+[CHART]